carlosjhr64/thesis/SCRATCH.md

     m>0 → nₘ=Π[1,m]{l|n+l}

-This is very close to [Pochhammer's](http://en.wikipedia.org/wiki/Pochhammer_symbol) notation for rising and falling factorials.
+This is very close to [Pochhammer's](http://en.wikipedia.org/wiki/Pochhammer_symbol) (or Knuth) notation for rising and falling factorials.
 Pochhammer has n(¹)=n, n(²)=n(n+1), while n(₁)=n, n(₂)=n(n-1).
-But these do not match the algebra of the problem I'm working on.
+But these do not match the algebra of the problem I'm working on as I'll need n↥(rising by one) to be n+1 and n↧(lowering by one) to be 1/n.
+Nonetheless, note that n(ₘ)=1/n₋ₘ

 ##<a name="KLm"></a> 0ₘ